codebysanjay/appathon/README.md

 2.  `geolocator`
       A Flutter geolocation plugin which provides easy access to platform specific location services.

-3. Fonts Used - From Google Fonts
+3. Fonts Used - From Google Fonts<br>
     `Popins`
     `PalanquinDark`